wqnner/netbox/docs/development/application-registry.md

 ### `models`

-All NetBox models which have been registered as "public," meaning that they are intended for reference by other objects.
-Models for which `_netbox_private` is set to False are excluded from this list.
-(As with individual features under `model_features`, models are organized by app label.)
+This key lists all models which have been registered in NetBox which are not designated for private use.
+(Setting `_netbox_private` to True on a model excludes it from this list.)
+As with individual features under `model_features`, models are organized by app label.

 ### `plugins`